Kyleg142/localsage/README.md

 | Windows: | %localappdata%/LocalSage |

 ## Display Notes 🖥️
-LLMs love to spam emojis.
-Make sure that your terminal emulator properly renders them, otherwise you will see some nasty visual artifacting.

-Typing into the terminal while streaming will also cause visual artifacting, since output is rendered directly into the main viewport rather than an alternate buffer.
+Typing into the terminal while streaming is occurring will cause visual artifacting, since output is rendered directly into the main viewport rather than an alternate buffer.
 Avoid typing into the terminal window until streaming completes.

 A monospaced Nerd font is **HIGHLY** recommended as well for a seamless experience.
 It ensures that Markdown, math, and icons all align well on-screen.
 The main prompt uses a cool Nerd font chevron.
 If you want it to display correctly, **use a Nerd font**.